satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 # HDR to SDR tone mapping

-For the correct HDR global detection function, the “HDR to SDR tone mapping” option must be activated under Network Services, Flatbuffer Server.
+For the correct HDR global detection function, the 'HDR to SDR tone mapping' option must be activated under Network Services, Flatbuffer Server.

 ![HDR to SDR tone mapping](https://github.com/user-attachments/assets/0fe30f83-9228-4f1a-abc3-6cb77efd288c)

 # Image Processing

-Under image processing, you have the choice between “Classic HyperHDR calibration” and not “Classic HyperHDR calibration”.
+Under image processing, you have the choice between “Classic HyperHDR calibration” and not 'Classic HyperHDR calibration'.
-When using WLED, the “Classic HyperHDR calibration” is suitable, as the saturation can regulate the color intensity.
+When using WLED, the 'Classic HyperHDR calibration' is suitable, as the saturation can regulate the color intensity.

 ![HyperHDR Classic HyperHDR calibration](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/6aae5f47-fd2f-41cb-a5c2-bc2ed59f7f23)

-When using HyperSerial/HyperSerialPico, the non-“Classic HyperHDR calibration” is suitable, as you can control the brightness here.
+When using HyperSerial/HyperSerialPico, the non-'Classic HyperHDR calibration' is suitable, as you can control the brightness here.
 Since HyperSerial driver comes with a balanced color saturation, the missing saturation control is negligible in this case.

 ![Color channel adjustments No Classic HyperHDR calibration](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/0f6f66a8-c78c-45bd-b52e-1643fb1a435e)

 # Live Calibration

 The color and gamma values depend on the LED stripe type used.
-The adjustment should be made under the “Remote Control” menu in the live calibration menu, so that the changes are noticed immediately.
+The adjustment should be made under the 'Remote Control' menu in the live calibration menu, so that the changes are noticed immediately.
 As the values set in Live Calibration are not permanent, you should enter the values in the Image Processing menu and save them permanently.

 ![HyperHDR Live calibration](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/d6600e06-f0db-4a9f-a406-355293bf1b20)

 # Smoothing

-To avoid flickering and unsteadiness in LEDs, the next step is to activate and save “smoothing” under Image processing.
+To avoid flickering and unsteadiness in LEDs, the next step is to activate and save 'smoothing' under Image processing.

 ![HyperHDR Smoothing](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/310818e6-f476-4820-b43e-f8ae7da18c51)